-In School Suspension (ISS): ISS will be utilized as necessary as it aligns to the Scottsbluff High School Progressive Discipline chart.
+In School Suspension (ISS):

+ISS will be utilized as necessary as it aligns to the Scottsbluff High School Progressive Discipline chart.
 While in ISS, school work will be coordinated with the classroom teacher and the ISS supervisor.
 Students are expected to turn in cell phones and remain engaged in their coursework throughout the time they are assigned ISS.

-SHS Dis sciplin е Ма atri X School Wide Infractions Formal Warning/ Parent/ Guardian Contact Restorative Support 3:25-5:00 Out of School Suspension Days Hearing for Expulsion Disruption to the Educational Process Class period 1 2 3 3 5 2 5 9 Disruption to the learning environment 1 1 2 3 4+ Insubordination/Willful Disobedience 1 1 2 3 4+ Vulgarity/Profanity 1 1 2 3+ Gross teacher disrespect/Profanity against a staff member 1 2+ 1 2+ Teacher Disrespect 1 1 2+ 2 3+ Threats of Physical Aggression against a staff member 1 Derogatory Language - - - "Casual" use within student conversation or as slang.
+SHS Discipline Matrix School Wide Infractions Formal Warning/ Parent or Guardian Contact Restorative Support 3:25-5:00 Out of School Suspension Days Hearing for Expulsion Disruption to the Educational Process Class period 1 2 3 3 5 2 5 9 Disruption to the learning environment 1 1 2 3 4+ Insubordination/Willful Disobedience 1 1 2 3 4+ Vulgarity/Profanity 1 1 2 3+ Gross teacher disrespect/Profanity against a staff member 1 2+ 1 2+ Teacher Disrespect 1 1 2+ 2 3+ Threats of Physical Aggression against a staff member 1 Derogatory Language - - - - "Casual" use within student conversation or as slang.
 1 1 2 3 4+ "Aggressive" derogatory words, slurs, slogans, names used against a student or staff member.
 1 1 2+ 2+ "Threatening" derogatory threats or acts of intimidation intended to victimize.
-1+ 1 - Health and Safety I 1 ! ! ! !
-Use/possession of tobacco and alternative nicotine/vapor products 1 1 2+ 2+ Being on school property after having consumed alcohol or a controlled substance 1 1 2 Possession of alcohol, controlled substances, or drug paraphernalia on school property 1 Distribution of any non-prescription drug or medicine, 1+ 1 2 3 herbal supplement or vitamin on school grounds 4.
-1 Threaten/Intimidate/Haze/Bully another student - 1+ 1 Sexual Harassment/Harassment 1+ 1 Sexual Assault - ļ 1 1 - Fighting 1 1 2 Assault 1 1 Carrying, possession, or display of deadly weapons or dangerous objects 1 1 - Carrying, possession, or display of firearms 1 Use of a weapon or dangerous object in a threatening 1 manner.
-False fire alarms, bomb threats, incendiary, fireworks, - - smoke, or pepper mace Driving inappropriately Property Loss and Damage Vandalism Theft, possession of stolen goods 1 1 1 - Extortion 1 1 2
+1+ 1 Health and Safety • - - - - - - Use/possession of tobacco and alternative nicotine/vapor products 1 1 2+ 2+ Being on school property after having consumed alcohol or a controlled substance 1 1 2 Possession of alcohol, controlled substances, or drug paraphernalia on school property 1 Distribution of any non-prescription drug or medicine, herbal supplement or vitamin on school grounds 1+ 1 2 3 Threaten/Intimidate/Haze/Bully another student 1+ 1 Sexual Harassment/Harassment 1+ 1 Sexual Assault 1 1 Fighting 1 1 2 Assault 1 1 Carrying, possession, or display of deadly weapons or dangerous objects 1 1 Carrying, possession, or display of firearms 1 Use of a weapon or dangerous object in a threatening manner.
+1 False fire alarms, bomb threats, incendiary, fireworks, smoke, or pepper mace students refuse to follow restorative practices, traditional consequences will be applied.
+When students are assigned to the office, actions taken are solely at the discretion of the administrator.
+Students who have been suspended or expelled from school may NOT be on any school grounds or at school activities without permission from an administrator.

+Driving inappropriately

+Property Loss and Damage - • •

+Vandalism

+Theft, possession of stolen goods 1 1

+Extortion 1 1 2

-Legitimate Educational Purpose
+Legitimate Educational Purpose - - - -

 Cheating/academic misconduct

 Forgery - presenting false papers or fraudulent phone

 calls

 Parking Violations 1-3 4

 Unspecified inappropriate behavior